The Grand Morocco Birding Tour

 Arrival into Marrakech airport and transfer to our hotel, where we'll have dinner and get ready for tomorrow

-Day 2: crossing the Atlas
+Day 2: birding across the Atlas

 Today we'll enjoy birding on route as we head to Ouarzazate, crossing the Atlas mountains through the Tizi-n-Tichka pass.
 We'll make several stops, in which we will look for Levaillant’s Green Woodpecker, Tristram’s Warbler, Moussier’s Redstart, African Blue Tit and African Common Chaffinch.
 In Ouarzazate we'll have dinner and accommodation.